U.S. schools face shortage of laptops crucial for online learning amid pandemic

 It's also not always easy, as many commercial stores are running out.
 Best Buy's website shows 36 models of new and used Chromebooks priced under $500.
 As of this week, 33 of those models were sold out.

-The backlog and delays have become so widespread that some students will be forced to start the semester without an essential piece of technology for remote learning, said Michael Flood, senior vice president of Kajeet, a tech compan works with more than 2,000 school districts in the U.S. and Canada.
+The backlog and delays have become so widespread that some students will be forced to start the semester without an essential piece of technology for remote learning, said Michael Flood, senior vice president of Kajeet, a tech company that works with more than 2,000 school districts in the U.S. and Canada to provide broadband service.

 Some school administrators told Flood their laptop and Chromebook suppliers hope deliveries will only be delayed by a month or so.
 But others are being told their machines may not be available until early 2021.